Francis Arinze: In retirement

 In May 2018, he addressed the ongoing controversies about granting access to the Eucharist.
-He objected to any interpretation of Pope Francis' Amoris Laetitia that would allow a Catholic remarried without an annulment to receive communion as an act of mercy saying that Christ saw that condition as adultery and "We cannot be more merciful than Christ."
+He objected to any interpretation of Pope Francis' Amoris Laetitia that would allow a Catholic remarried without an annulment to receive Communion as an act of mercy, saying that Christ saw that condition as adultery and "We cannot be more merciful than Christ."
 With respect to the proposal endorsed by many German bishops to allow the Protestant spouses of Catholics to receive communion, he said that it was not a question of "hospitality" and the celebration of Mass is "not an ecumenical service".
-He would say to such a Protestant: "Come, be received into the Church, and then you can receive Holy Communion seven times a week.
-Otherwise no."

-Honors
+Distinctions

-He has received honorary degrees from the University of Nigeria, Nsukka, in 1986, Catholic University of America in 1998, Wake Forest University in 1999, Catholic University of Manila in 2001, Notre Dame University in 2003, University of St. Mary of the Lake in 2003, and Seton Hall University in 2005.
+Arinze has received honorary degrees from the University of Nigeria, Nsukka, in 1986, the Catholic University of America in 1998, Wake Forest University in 1999, the University of Santo Tomas in 2001, the University of Notre Dame in 2003, the University of St. Mary of the Lake in 2003, and Seton Hall University in 2005.

 On 5 October 2021, a center for peace and reconciliation was established in Arinze's name in Nigeria.